 In between, you’ll find photos and anecdotes from when I visited the mentioned places personally.
-Many of them are my favorite for their cafés, restaurants or ‘just‘ amazing views.
+Many of these best hotels in Koh Phangan are my favorite for their cafés, restaurants or ‘just‘ amazing views.
 Such as the views and viewpoints that I also recommend in my article about the best things to do in Koh Phangan.

 For a map of Koh Phangan hotels mentioned in this article, scroll all the way to the bottom.